vivirox/therapytrain/backend/src/security/README.md

 # Security Monitoring System

-A comprehensive security monitoring system for the TherapyTrain platform that provides real-time alerts, notifications, and automated responses to security events.
+A comprehensive security monitoring system for the Gradiant platform that provides real-time alerts, notifications, and automated responses to security events.

 ## Features